 Fly today between Kasane and Johannesburg with Air Botswana.

-Upon arrival into South Africa you will be met inside the airport and escorted through Customs and Immigration avoiding any queues.
-You will then be assisted to meet up with your domestic or charter flight.
+Upon arrival into Johannesburg-South Africa, you will be met inside the airport and escorted through Customs and Immigration avoiding any queues.
+You will then be assisted to continue your journey on your next domestic or charter flight.

 Take your flight from Johannesburg to Cape Town today.
 The flight duration is approximately 2 hours.